sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 Mangement plane functions describe a component's interactions with the ecosystem itself, not necessarily relating to collection, evaluation, or downstream analytical processes.

 ### Orchestrator Onboarding
-The Orchestrator component, being a specialized role in the architecture, onboards to the ecosystem in such a manner as to enable the onboarding and capability management of the other component roles.
+The Orchestrator component, being a specialized role in the architecture, onboards to the SACM ecosystem in such a manner as to enable the onboarding and capability management of the other component roles.
 The Orchestrator must support the set of capabilities needed to manage the functions of the ecosystem.

 With this in mind, the Orchestrator must first authenticate to the Integration Service.
 Once authentication has succeeded, the Orchestrator must establish "service handlers" per the component registration taxonomy ({{component-registration-taxonomy}}).
 Once "service handlers" have been established, the Orchestrator is then equipped to handle component registration, onboarding, capability discovery, and topic subscription policy.